-Sleep myoclonus is a form of Myoclonus which occurs during sleep, usually in the stage just before deep sleep.
-Also known as a hypnic jerk or hypnagogic jerk, Sleep myoclonus will rarely disturb the subject or bed partner to the point of waking and disrupting sleep patterns.
+Myoclonus is a brief twitching of the muscles that can occur separately or in groups, as well as in a sequence or at random.
+A common form of myoclonus while awake is hiccups, which are quick contractions affecting the diaphragm.
+Sleep myoclonus, is a form of myoclonus which occurs during sleep, usually in the stage just before deep sleep.
+Also known as a hypnic jerk or hypnagogic jerk, sleep myoclonus will rarely disturb the subject or bed partner to the point of waking and disrupting sleep patterns.

-Myoclonus, especially sleep myoclonus in particular, are not harmful or life threatening, though some of the more complex forms of myoclonus may indicate the presence of other potential nervous system issues.
+Myoclonus, especially sleep myoclonus, is not harmful or life threatening, though some of the more complex forms of myoclonus may indicate the presence of other potential nervous system issues, as previously mentioned.

-Sleep myoclonus primarily affects the fingers, toes, lips and eyes, and is often barely perceptible to anyone watching the person in their sleep.
-Sleep myoclonus has been shown to have some connection to stimulus-sensitive myoclonus, whereby contractions may be caused or increased by environmental factors such as light, sound or movement.
+Sleep myoclonus primarily affects the fingers, toes, lips, and eyes, and is often barely perceptible to anyone watching the person in their sleep.
+Sleep myoclonus has been shown to have some connection to stimulus-sensitive myoclonus, whereby contractions may be caused or increased by environmental factors such as light, sound, or movement.

-Myoclonus has been connected to several areas of the brain, and in many cases stimulus-sensitive myoclonus has been shown to be an overreaction of the brain in areas that control movement in response to startling events.
+Myoclonus has been connected to several areas of the brain.
+In many cases, stimulus-sensitive myoclonus is an overreaction of the brain in the areas that control movement in response to startling events.
 Myoclonus is actually fairly common in individuals.

 Myoclonus on its own does not necessarily require any treatment, but if someone with myoclonus is exhibiting unaccountable symptoms of insomnia, it may be necessary to look into it further.
 The first step should be to rule out any other sleeping disorders that could be causing the problem by taking an overnight sleep study.
 The polysomnogram will not only detect any other possible sleeping disorders, but may also indicate whether the myoclonus itself is causing restless sleep.